meteor/meteor/content/security.md

 The _only_ times you should be passing any user ID as an argument are the following:

-1. This is a method only accessible by admin users, who are allowed to edit other users.
+1. This is a Method only accessible by admin users, who are allowed to edit other users.
 See the section about user roles below.
-2. This method doesn't modify the other user, but uses it as a target; for example, it could be a method for sending a private message, or adding a user as a friend.
+2. This Method doesn't modify the other user, but uses it as a target; for example, it could be a Method for sending a private message, or adding a user as a friend.

-<h3 id="specific-action">One method per action</h3>
+<h3 id="specific-action">One Method per action</h3>

 The best way to make your app secure is to understand all of the possible inputs that could come from an untrusted source, and make sure that they are all handled correctly.
 The easiest way to understand what inputs could come from the client is to restrict them to as small of a space as possible.
-This means your methods should all be specific actions, and shouldn't take a multitude of options that change the behavior in significant ways.
-The end goal is that you can easily look at each method in your app and validate or test that it is secure.
-Here's a secure example method from the Todos example app:
+This means your Methods should all be specific actions, and shouldn't take a multitude of options that change the behavior in significant ways.
+The end goal is that you can easily look at each Method in your app and validate or test that it is secure.
+Here's a secure example Method from the Todos example app:

 ```js
 Lists.methods.makePrivate = new Method({